Imaginative Radio Plays is a 6:00 sound landscape / poem / radio art work, one of

 Helicotrema travels to different cities throughout Italy in collaboration with other festivals and institutions.
 In 2017, Helicotrema was held in Venice, as part of the Venice Art Biennale.

 Blauer Hase is an art collective founded in Venice in 2007 by Mario Ciaramitaro, Riccardo Giacconi, and Giulia Marzin, Daniele Zoico with the aim of proposing experimental forms of cultural production and experience.

 At one time, we listened to radio broadcasts in our homes, separated from others also listening in other places, yet connected through our shared act of listening.
 A favorite was radio plays, where in exchange for entertainment, listeners were expected to listen to the entire work.
 Despite this expectation, listeners were free to tune the receiver, seeking other listening experiences.

-This approach is purposeful, and designed for a collective listening experience where an audience specifically engages with the work.
+In keeping with Helicotrema 2017, this approach is purposeful, and designed for a collective listening experiences where an audience specifically engages with the work.
 Ideally, audiences will listen to the entire work, consider how it sparks their imaginations over the time of the work, and afterward, discuss what stories they heard.